ejovo13/libejovo/docs/index.md

 double var_v    = var(v);
 ```

 These statistical routines are not prefixed with a unique identifier like `Vector_`.
-Therefore, it is acknowlege that this may change in the future or this might provide namespace conflicts for other projects.
+Therefore, we acknowlege that this may change in the future or this might provide namespace conflicts for other projects.

 Other routines that are similar but have more use in Linear Algebra will be prefixed: